STEVE JOBS ON WHY XEROX FAILED

 Pivots can involve markets, channels, value capture, technology, platforms or other elements.
 Such pivots have been the key to success for many multi-billion-dollar firms.

 Once product-market fit has been established, Design for Six Sigma (DFX, FMEA, DOE,ALT, computer modeling) is used to insure that you meet customer expectations, reduce time-to-market and avoid high warranty costs and loss of company reputation.

-Although training will teach these new operational skills, the more important challenge is breaking away from old managment mindsets to embrace this new innovative culture of rapid, customer focused, iterative testing.
+Although training will teach these new operational skills, it is equally important to break away from old managment mindsets and embrace this new innovative culture of rapid, customer focused, iterative testing.